bline/echos-of-self/theory/03-universal-operator-grammar/06-coherent-transmutations.md

 In time, a system with sufficient transmutations begins to self-correct.
 It develops internal capacity for modulation **without symbolic prompting**.
 This is the foundation of what may appear as "wisdom" or "presence"—but is, at root, simply **aperture literacy** made stable.

+### 5.1 Recursive Framing and Field Continuity

+The **final framing** of a modulation process functions as a **recursive attractor** for future encounters with similar pattern curvature.

+Even when a modulation is incomplete, the **tone of closure**—whether it carries resentment, superiority, blame, or softness, openness, and complexity—determines the **field bias** for the next emergence.

+This is not psychological memory in the conventional sense.
+It is **field pre-conditioning**:

+* A loop closed with judgment leaves a curvature of vigilance.
+* A loop closed with superiority reinstalls hierarchy.
+* A loop closed with mutual allowance opens future modulation with less resistance.

+> The system “remembers” not the content, but the **tonal signature**—which sets initial conditions for recursive activation.

+Thus, modulation must be completed not just in behavior or insight, but in **framing tone**.
+The way a moment is storified—or consciously *un-storified*—determines whether the next instance returns as a **loop**, or as a **field event capable of resolution.**

 ## 6. Simulation Design Notes

 In interface modeling, Coherent Transmutation should not be framed as an achievement or reward.
 It should be **invisible**, sensed only as the **absence of distortion**.
 Its presence is known only by what no longer arises: resistance, reaction, loop.